dennii/dennii.github.io/about.md

 geometry of homogeneous spaces.

 After my postdoctoral studies, I transitioned into industry, working as a consultant---now Tech Lead---at [Business Science Corporation](https://www.bscglobal.com).
-In this role, I've gained experience and an appreciation for data analysis/science/engineering, analytics engineering, and software development.
+In this role, I've gained experience in, and an appreciation for, data analysis/science/engineering, analytics engineering, and software development.

 My interests are many and varied, spanning the gamut of mathematics, programming and computer science, and data.
 I hope to share some of these interests on this blog.